cjacker/opensource-toolchain-fpga/README.md

 There is an article describing the design of Yosys/Nextpnr opensource FPGA toolchain very clearly and briefly, please refer to https://arxiv.org/pdf/1903.10407.pdf.

+By the way, DO NOT CRITICIZE anything about the opensource FPGA toolchain, it's pointless. for beginners, the opensource FPGA toolchain is very easy to get and setup, very friendly to use，very clean to understand the FPGA development flow and good enough to start a project.

 # Hardware requirements

-* A FPGA development board, which can be well supported by yosys/nextpnr.
+* A FPGA development board, which can be well supported by yosys/nextpnr and not too expensive.
   - Lattice iCE40 or ECP5 family. for example, iCE40 ICEBreaker, ICESugar, ICESugar nano board, or ECP5 Colorlight series board.
   - Gowin LittleBee family. for example, Tang nano/1k/4k/9k board.
 * Optional, a JTAG adapter.